HoplaGeiss/anyturaPhoto/README.md

-# Photography Blog
+# Anytura Photography

-A modern, responsive photography blog built with Angular and Tailwind CSS.
+A modern, responsive photography portfolio built with Angular and Tailwind CSS.

 ## Features